```

 You're part of that now — whether you leave the second dollar somewhere or not.

-One was always yours.
+One dollar is yours.
 The other was never theirs to keep, or yours either.
-Leave it somewhere a stranger will find it.
-They won't know you exist, which is exactly the point.
+It belongs to a stranger who'll never know you exist.
+Leave it somewhere they'll find it.

 No name needed.
 Just where you found it, and where you left the other one.